imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 For 8 bit images; New intensity = 255 × *\[(old intensity÷255) gamma*\]

-Gamma can be adjusted via the  command.
+Gamma can be adjusted via the {% include bc content="Process | Math |
+Gamma" %} command.
 It will allow you to adjust the gamma with the scroll bar.
 Click on *Ok* when you are finished.
 You can use the Scroll-bar to determine the desired gamma value on one slice of your stack.
 There is also an option to preview the results.

 ![gamma\_pic.jpg](gamma_pic.jpg "gamma_pic.jpg")